The Amilia platform is used to register on the waiting list.

 This exceptional gardening program has introduced thousands of kids like you to urban agriculture.
 Expert educators will guide you through every step, from sowing to harvesting.

 New!
 This year, registration will take place exclusively online, starting February 12, 2022.

 Our online registration platform accepts only credit card payments (Visa and MasterCard).
 For other payment methods, please contact us in advance.

 Please note that children must be at least 8 years old as of June 27, 2022 in order to take part in Group 1 and 2 activities.

 Born between June 28, 2010, and June 27, 2014

 Monday and Thursday - 8:45 to 11:45 a.m.

 Tuesday and Friday - 8:45 to 11:45 a.m.

 Age 12 to 15

-Gardening is an activity that can be performed at any age and that doesn’t require great experience, especially under the guidance of horticulturists and specialist instructors.
+Gardening is an activity for all ages and doesn’t require much experience, especially under the guidance of horticulturists and expert educators.
 We’re happy to welcome children with special needs into the youth groups.
 Please call us for more information and to verify if it's possible to respond to your child's needs before register him or her.